 Influencer marketing has become a multichannel discipline.
 It is one of the top investments for many of the world’s leading brands.
 This practice has become extremely popular and it has evolved past simple sponsored posts on social media.
 This is in large part due to the fact that influencer marketing is becoming more measurable.
 More precise.
 And it’s very easy for brands and marketers to see the benefits of adding it to their marketing strategy.
-In fact, expect a rise in 2020 of several innovative influencer marketing strategies that go beyond the standard approach.
+In fact, expect a rise in 2020 in several innovative influencer marketing strategies that go beyond the standard approach.

 Exploring New Influencer Marketing Avenues